yearn/yearn-devdocs/docs/developers/v2/hacking-with-yearn.md

 # Data Analysis

-Yearn aims to provide more insights on our products to our customers and partners through analyzing the on-chain and off-chain data.
+Yearn aims to provide more insights into our products to our customers and partners through analyzing the on-chain and off-chain data.
 Given that all Yearn protocol data is publicly stored on-chain, there are lots of insights to be gained from analyzing these transactions.

 Two common tools for on-chain data analysis are:
 1. **Dune Analytics**- Query contract data and generate dashboards with SQL
 - [Current Dashboards](https://dune.com/projects/yearn )

-    Here's a list of all new things you can query for:
+    Here's a list of all the new things you can query for:
     - harvests
     - deployments
     - transactions